CatMeowByte/CAT-32_upy_font_converter/README.markdown

 ## Custom Writer

-The raw bit data for each letter is sorted by row to column, starting from the top-left pixel and walking to the right, then going down to the next row, left to right, and so on until the bottom-right pixel.
+The raw bit data for each letter is sorted in little-endian bit ordering.
+So the leftmost bit is the bottom-right pixel and the rightmost bit is the top-left pixel.
+It is designed to sort like so for easy iteration with the right-shift operator `>>` to read the bit, and then to be drawn pixel by pixel in order row to column (X loop inside Y loop), starting from the top-left pixel and walking to the right, then going down to the next row, left to right, and so on until the bottom-right pixel.

 Users can utilize this data to create their own font writer by iterating through the bits accordingly.